alf239/pepyatka/README.md

 - Install redis
 - Install graphicsmagick (ensure jpeg and png flags are set)
 - Install nodejs
-- Make sure to update secret token: cp ./conf/envDefault.js to ./conf/envLocal.js.
+- Make sure to update secret token: `cp ./conf/envDefault.js` to `./conf/envLocal.js`.
-- Check there are no broken tests: ./node_modules/mocha/bin/mocha --recursive (or just run mocha --resursive if you have installed it globally)
+- Check there are no broken tests: `./node_modules/mocha/bin/mocha` `--recursive` (or just run `mocha --resursive` if you have installed it globally)
-- Run server: node ./server.js
+- Run server: node `./server.js`

 Database
 --------